 Solidity dominates, but the ecosystem is diversifying:

 - Rust/Near: ContractScan already supports Rust smart contracts via AI-powered analysis.
-Static analysis tooling for Rust contracts is less mature than Solidity, making AI coverage especially valuable here.
+Static analysis tooling for Rust contracts is less mature than Solidity, making AI coverage especially useful here.

 - Move (Sui/Aptos): growing ecosystem with distinct vulnerability patterns.